 The SLA guarantees on up-time needed to support this must be at least 99.9 percent with better guarantees possible as the technology progresses.
 For on-premise computing the focus has been on insulating the service offerings from cloud outages, but as users increasingly are moving off-premise, there are fewer services that must operate when the Internet is unavailable.

 It has been possible since Windows 2000 to offer fine-grained policy and application deployment, specified to the level of the individual user, but that capability has not been widely used because of licensing and device limitations.
-Device affinity is now available in SCCM 2010.
-If the user is not on one of their “primary devices” then the strategy is to provide them some other type of access like Terminal Services or Office 365.
+Device affinity is now available in SCCM 2012.
+If the user is not on one of their “primary devices” then the strategy is to provide them some other type of access like Remote Desktop Services or Office 365.

 Since not all devices have the same storage or other resources, application deployment options need to understand device capabilities.
 If the IT infrastructure is to provide user access to any document, anywhere, it needs to adapt to the device.
 For example, Windows Phone 7 comes with a version of Microsoft Office.
 So if the user is accessing a Word document from a smart phone, in some cases the Word document can be downloaded to the smart phone, but in other devices the document will need to be rendered on a web or terminal server to allow remote access to the document.